 You must report any of the changes listed below to us, because they may affect your eligibility for supplemental security income (SSI) and your benefit amount:

 change in living arrangements;

-change in earned and unearned income, including a change in wages or net earnings from self–employment, your spouse's income if you are married and living together, and parents income if applying for a child;
+change in earned and unearned income, including a change in wages or net earnings from self-employment, including your spouse’s income if you are married and living together, and parents’ income if applying for a child;

 death of spouse or anyone in your household;

 change in marital status (including any same-sex relationships);

 change in help with living expenses from friends or relatives;

 admission to or discharge from an institution (such as a hospital, nursing home, or a correctional institution such as prison, jail, detention center, boot camp, etc,);